pipwitheridge/todos/README.md

 A simple to-do application using SQLite, Node JS and Express JS.

 Download the code.
-Run npm npm start from the file directory.
+Run npm start from the file directory.